brady-aiello/DeepPrint/README.md

 ## Current Limitations
 - DeepPrint only works on `data class`es.
 - KSP [does not support](https://github.com/google/ksp/issues/1056) using the IR Kotlin JS compiler, so we're using Legacy.
-- For the entire printed object to be a valid constructor call, all classes in the hierarchy must be annotated.
+- For KSP, for the entire printed object to be a valid constructor call, all classes in the hierarchy must be annotated.
-- If an annotated data class has a property of a non-annotated class, the property's value is printed with a standard `toString()`.
+- For KSP, if an annotated data class has a property of a non-annotated class, the property's value is printed with a standard `toString()`.
-- DeepPrint supports `List`, `MutableList`, and `Array` but does not support all collections yet.
+- Not all collection types are supported yet.
 - In KMP projects, KSP [does not yet support](https://github.com/google/ksp/issues/567) generating code from the `commonTest` source set.
 Hence, test classes for the KMP test project are in `commonMain`.

 ## Thanks
 Thank you Pavlo Stavytskyi for the sample KSP project and its accompanying article.